-b.
-No more than 12 of the 18 required credits for this Certificate may be counted toward the 87 credits for the JD degree, so that a minimum of 93 credits is required to earn this Certificate with the JD degree.

-- c.
-Cumulative GPA of 3.00 or above in all courses that count towards the Certificate. - d.
-Grade of B or above in both International Law and in the course that is used to meet the Comparative or Foreign Law course requirement of the certificate. - 2.
-Pass/fail credits: No more than 10 credits taken on a pass/fail basis may be used to satisfy the Certificate's credit requirement. - 3.
-No more than 10 credits from a qualifying Semester-in-Practice may be used to satisfy the Certificate's credit requirement. - 4.
-Courses taken at an ABA-approved summer study-abroad program must have the prior approval of the Director of International Programs for the course to be used to satisfy the study-abroad requirement, and prior approval of the Registrar to determine that VLS will accept the credits. - 5.
+- b.
+No more than 12 of the 18 required credits for this Certificate may be counted toward the 87 credits for the JD degree, so that a minimum of 93 credits is required to earn this Certificate with the JD degree. - c.
+Grade of B or above in both International Law and in the course that is used to meet the Comparative or Foreign Law course requirement of the certificate. - 3.
+Pass/fail credits: No more than 10 credits taken on a pass/fail basis may be used to satisfy the Certificate's credit requirement. - 4.
+No more than 10 credits from a qualifying Semester-in-Practice may be used to satisfy the Certificate's credit requirement. - 5.
+Courses taken at an ABA-approved summer study-abroad program must have the prior approval of the Director of International Programs for the course to be used to satisfy the study-abroad requirement, and prior approval of the Registrar to determine that VLS will accept the credits. - 6.
 Number of credits for courses taken at foreign institutions: Many foreign law schools determine the number of credits differently than U.S. law schools.
-The number of credits earned for courses taken at a foreign institution will be determined in accordance with the ABA regulation for determining course credits. - 6.
-Declaration Students wanting to earn the ICL Certificate must file an approved Declaration form with the Registrar as soon as possible but no later than the first day of classes of the Fall semester of their 3L JD year. - 7.
-Checklist of courses meeting the certificate requirements.
+The number of credits earned for courses taken at a foreign institution will be determined in accordance with the ABA regulation for determining course credits.

-1. INT7425 International Law (must earn B or above in this course)

-2. Tak te at least one course Courses that satisfy the requirement

-froi n each of the

-foll owing two categories

-a) Comparative or INT7407 Comparative Law

-Foreign Law Course INT7426 Comparative Constitutional Law

-(must earn B or INT7413 European Union Law

-above) INT7437 Introduction to Chinese Law

-b) Study Abroad Course INT7430 Spanish Constitutional Law

-INT7414 European Union Law -Trento

-International SiP (max.
-10 credits towards Certificate)

-Semester Study at McGill University

-Semester Study at University of Trento

-Semester Study at Renmin University

-Semester Study at the University of Cergy-Pontoise

-ABA-approved Summer Course

-An independent research project (IRP) conducted abroad, if based

-upon international work experience during law school, including

-summers, as long as prior approval of the project for this purpose is

-obtained from the Director of International and Comparative Law

-Programs
+INT7425 International Law (must earn B or above in this course) Take at least one course from Courses that satisfy the requirement each of the following two categories Comparative or Foreign Law INT7407 Comparative Law Course (must earn B or above) INT7426 Comparative Constitutional Law INT7412 European Union Law INT7437 Introduction to Chinese Law INT7440 Comparative US-China Environmental Law INT7448 Comparative US-France Land Use Study Study Abroad Course INT7426 Comparative Constitutional Law INT7414 European Union Law - Trento ENV5218 International Climate Change Law International SiP (max.
+10 credits towards Certificate) Semester Study at McGill University Semester Study at University of Trento Semester Study at Renmin University Semester Study at the University of Cergy-Pontoise ABA-approved Summer Course An independent research project (IRP) conducted abroad, if based upon international work experience during law school, including summers, as long as prior approval of the project for this purpose is